valensupport/valensupport.github.io/pages/batch_request.md

 ## Batch Application Overview

 The Batch Application allows clients to transmit data to Valen for scoring with the Predict predictive analytic models.
-Data is provided using a pre-defined format, with data for each level (unit and term for Commercial Auto, insured and class for Workers Comp.) contained in a separate delimited file.
+Data is provided using a pre-defined format, contained in separate delimited files.
 The Predict Batch Application may be accessed using the InsureRight Graphical User Interface (GUI) or directly via API.

 Once initiated, the Batch Application validates the transmission, parses the input data from the delimited flat files, scores the data, and creates the resulting scoring data, which includes scores from each of the models and explains for the predictions in terms of influential data elements.